 Head injuries come from landing on your head, and how you fall.

 In extreme circumstances, TBI can bring on seizures, which can lead to epilepsy.
-The seizures can start immediately after the fall or it can suddenly come on months later.
+The seizures can start immediately after the fall or can suddenly come on months later.
 Head trauma is one of the most commonly identified reasons that patients develop epilepsy.

-Why You Should Wear Your Skid Lid
+Why You Should Wear A Helmet

 Try to understand the power of one.
 You can be the one.
 All it needs is one boy or one girl to stand up for themselves and say “I’m not going to be intimidated by my so-called friends.
 If they’re so dumb as to think that they are invincible, let them carry on being dumb.”